 - have had or plan to have surgery on your face, neck, or chin

 - have had cosmetic treatments on your face, neck, or chin

 - have had or have medical conditions in or near the neck area

 - are pregnant or plan to become pregnant.
 It is not known if KYBELLA will harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
 It is not known if KYBELLA passes into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby if you receive KYBELLA.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Especially tell your healthcare provider if you take a medicine that prevents the clotting of your blood (antiplatelet or anticoagulant medicine).

 How will I receive KYBELLA?